y-nakaoka-pca/cc-snack/README.md

 # Snack

 ## About
-This project was created during the solo project training.
+This project was created during a solo project training.
 Snack was modeled after Slack, which is awesome communication app!

 ## Getting Started